Understanding the Threat of Invasive Insect Pests

 Informative species presentations will be interspersed with an interactive session for hands-on and in-depth learning about the emerald ash borer, including identification of infested trees, demonstrations of injection treatment and air curtain incineration, a walking tour to a Jackson Bottom SLAM tree, and much more.

 Attendees will learn about the importance of coalition building across multiple jurisdictions for successful insect pest management, what is at risk if these efforts aren’t sustained, and the successes and challenges facing invasive pest management in Oregon.
 The summit will feature expert speakers leading these initiatives.
 Additionally, there will be presentations on topics such as how urban tree canopy management strategies can impact at-risk communities and the implications of climate change on pest threats.
-The day will conclude with a forum to discuss next steps and future strategies.
+The day will conclude with a forum to discuss takeaways, next steps, and future strategies.

 This full-day event will be particularly relevant to local decision-makers, municipalities concerned about threats to their urban tree canopies, stakeholders and coalitions that may be directly impacted by these insect pest threats, and other individuals seeking to become better informed about insect pest threats to Oregon’s natural, urban and economic resources.